morshedulmunna/taskify/README.md

-### Taskify is a Task management Web Base Software.
+Taskify is a Task management Web Base Software.
 Which one you can create a task in your team collaboration group?

-#### Web View UI UX:

 - Dashboard View
   ![screencapture-taskify-delta-vercel-app-collaboration-2023-09-07-15_21_23](https://github.com/morshedulmunna/taskify/assets/44342051/a5ac3ef1-bc5c-4de0-ab8f-75bda391eb93)